danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 There aren't many options for exceptions in Azure Pipelines, but by providing a message, followed by `: error`, an exception will be thrown at compile time, which will output your message on screen.

-If we want to say throw an error if a condition is met, else it will allow the predefined step to run, we do this with 2 `if` statements of opposing condition, since there is no `if, else` syntax within Pipelines.
+If we want to say throw an error if a condition is met, else it will allow the predefined step to run, we do this with 2 `if` statements of opposing condition, since there is no `if, else` syntax within pipelines.

 ### Enforcing standards with extension templates

-Lastly what if we wanted to enforce this through out the pipeline and ensure it can't be circumvented?
+Lastly what if we wanted to enforce this throughout the pipeline?
 We do this by changing how we use the template in the pipeline and use the `extends` syntax.

 {% raw %}
 ```yml